 A Court Appointed Special Advocate, or CASA volunteers, is a court appointed, trained, and committed adult who represents and advocates for a child’s best interest in the child protection system.
 By becoming a CASA volunteer, you can help keep abused and neglected children safe, giving them a chance at finding happiness.

 What does a CASA Volunteer Do?

 CASA volunteers get to know the child and gather information from everyone involved in his or her daily life, including family members, foster parents, teachers, daycare providers, doctors, lawyers, social workers and other relevant persons.
 You spend a significant amount of time with the child, gaining his or her trust.

-CASA volunteers use the information gathered to report to the judge, advocating for the child’s case, advocating for their needs while placed in the foster care system.
-As a volunteer, you commit to represent a child’s best interests until the child reaches a safe, permanent home.
+CASA volunteers use the information gathered to report to the judge overhearing the child’s case, advocating for their needs while placed in the foster care system.
+As a volunteer, you commit to representing a child’s best interests until the child reaches a safe, permanent home.